October 2020 Luncheon

 About The Event

-Seating for walk-ins will be very limited.
-We cannot guarantee you a seat unless you register on-line before the event.
+Past lunches have SOLD OUT.
+We cannot guarantee you a seat unless you register online before the event.

-Lunch is served family-style - usually salad, pasta, and don't forget those fabulous desserts!
+Lunch is served family-style - this month's menu includes salad, grilled chicken with veggies, pasta, and don't forget those fabulous desserts!
+Yum!

 Questions?
 E-mail JClark@melton-melton.com or Info@HoustonAggieWomen.com.